SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Method

-where $s$ is the sacale of the projection and $I_{2}$ is the 2*2 indentity matrix.
-Because $s$ equals to the largest singular value (or the $l_{2}$-norm) of $K$.
-Both singular values are equal.
-Since the trace of $KK^T$ is the sum of the squared singular values
+where $s$ is the scale of the projection and $I_{2}$ is the 2*2 indentity matrix.
+Since $s$ equals to the largest singular value (or the $l_{2}$-norm) of $K^{\theta_{i}}$ and the trace of $K^{\theta_{i}}K^{\theta_{i}T}$ is the sum of the squared singular values, we can calculate $s$ for all angles as